 The Massage Therapy Teaching Clinic offers massage therapy sessions to the Harper College community.

-For the Summer 2021 semester, the clinic will be open for clients in June and July for sessions with hours of operation as follows:
+For the Fall 2021 semester, the clinic will be open for clients in with hours of operation as follows:

 The clinic is closed weekends and holidays, and on days of Campus closure (for instance. inclement weather, Spring Break, etc.)